-Another advantage of the IPD meta-analysis is the ability to perform subgroup analysis.
+Another advantage of the IPD meta-analysis is the ability to perform subgroup analysis with more power and precision.
 The IPD meta-analysis approach is most practical when investigating whether an intervention is equally effective across well-defined groups of patients.
-The large number of IPD affords greater statistical power, which provides more accurate analyses for detecting treatment differences between patient groups, also known as effect modification (3).
+The large number of participants IPD affords greater statistical power, which provides more accurate analyses for detecting treatment differences between patient groups, also known as effect modification (3).
 Due to the advantages of the IPD meta-analysis, in comparison with the conventional meta-analysis, it can be seen as the gold standard of systematic reviews (4, 5).
-A study of Simmonds et al., (2015) investigated the statistical practices in IPD meta-analyses, over a period of ten year.
+A study of Simmonds et al., (2015) investigated the statistical approaches in IPD meta-analyses, over a period of ten year.
 They found a substantial shift in statistical practices used to perform the IPD meta-analysis.
 However, they did not investigate the practices used for subgroup analysis, and until now no other study has investigated these practices either.

 Although the IPD meta-analysis is seen as the gold standard, researchers are only able to judge the credibility and validity of a meta-analysis publication when this publication is reported clearly with all the relevant information.
 Therefore, in 2009 the preferred reporting items for systematic reviews and meta-analyses (PRISMA) was published (6).
 This guideline was created to help authors to improve the reporting quality of systematic reviews and meta-analyses.
 However, Simmonds et al., (2015) investigated the reporting quality of IPD meta-analyses, and concluded that there still was substantial room for improvement (7).
 They assumed that the publication of the PRISMA-IPD guideline, which is specific to IPD meta-analyses, would improve the overall reporting quality.
 The PRISMA-IPD was published in 2015 and is similar to the PRISMA.
 However, it has some additional items focused on the individual data collection and synthesis(8).
 The PRISMA-IPD is a self-explanatory checklist, which guides the researchers on the minimum amount information that needs to be reported to provide a full and transparent account of how the review was conducted.(9)